Burst-Statistics/definitions/readme.txt

-=== Definitions - Internal Linkbuilding ===
+=== Definitions Hyperlinks ===
-Contributors: RogierLankhorst, aahulsebos, leonwimmenhoeve, tomeijkelenkamp
+Contributors: Stroknal
-Tags: linkbuilding, definitions, tooltips, hyperlinks, pillar pages, glossary, Requires at least: 4.0
+Tags: definitions, tooltips, hyperlinks
+Requires at least: 4.0
 Tested up to: 4.1
 Stable tag: trunk

-descr./
+Plugin to autoreplace in the content of a page or post every instance of a word that is defined in the definitions.
+By creating a separate page for every definition you create a lot of high value content, so it is seo friendly.

 == Installation ==
-Download the plugin from the WordPress plugin directory Upload the plugin in your plugins directory,
+Download the plugin from the wordpres plugin directory Upload the plugin in your plugins directory,
-Go to “plugins” in your WordPress admin, then click activate
+Go to “plugins” in your wordpress admin, then click activate

 == Frequently Asked Questions ==
 Can I remove the shipped .js and .css files?